-Click the IPX address of the Network Interface Board which is to be configured, and click [Next >].

-□ If you do not know which Network Interface Board you are configuring, see a network configuration page to check the MAC address (Network Address).

-6 Make sure that the MAC address and IPX address are correct, and click [Finish].
+- 4 Click [IPX protocol]. - Click the IPX address of the Network Interface Board which is to be configured, and then click [Next >]. - ∅ Note - ☐ If you do not know which Network Interface Board you are configuring, see a network configuration page to check the MAC address (Network Address). - Make sure that the MAC address and IPX address are correct, and then click [Finish].

-Click the [General] tab, and type the name of the print server into the [Device Name] box.

-In the [Print Server Name] box, type the name of the print server.

-2 In the [File Server Name] box, type the name of the file server in which a print server is to be created.
+- Click the [General] tab, and then type the name of the print server into the [Device Name] box. - Click the [NetWare] tab, and then make the following settings. - 1 In the [Print Server Name] box, type the name of the print server. - 2 In the [File Server Name] box, type the name of the file server in which a print server is to be created.